JanDuchscherer104/DeResUNet/README.md

 ## Model Architecture

 The DeResUNet model is composed of two parallel ResNet50 encoders, a bottleneck layer, and a decoder that uses PixelShuffle for upsampling.

-## Training

-The model is trained with a batch size of 6, an initial learning rate of 1e-4, and uses the ReduceLROnPlateau learning rate scheduler.
-Training is stopped early if the validation loss does not improve for a certain number of epochs.

-## Performance

-The model's performance is evaluated using the Intersection over Union (IoU) metric.
-The IoU values and loss values during training are logged for analysis.

-## Usage

-To train the model, run the `train.ipynb` notebook.
-Make sure to install the dependencies listed in `requirements-linux.txt`.

 ## References